CourtA96/ADM1jl/README.md

 # Documentation

-The following outline the basic installation and usage of the code.
+The following outlines the basic installation and usage of the code.
 The complete documentation can be found at [https://courta96.github.io/ADM1jl/](https://courta96.github.io/ADM1jl/)

 ## Getting started